umee-network/umee/docs/design_docs/011-historacle-pricing.md

 ## Specification

 We define two epoch periods, during which additional computation will be performed:
-- `Stamp Period`: duration during which the `x/oracle` module will now "stamp" the set of exchange rates in memory until a `Pruning Period` has passed (30 days).
+- `Stamp Period`: duration during which the `x/oracle` module will now "stamp" the set of exchange rates in the state machine until a `Pruning Period` has passed (30 days).
-- `Median Period`: will determine how often the Median and the `Standard Deviation around the Median` are calculated, which will also be stored in memory.
+- `Median Period`: will determine how often the Median and the `Standard Deviation around the Median` are calculated, which will also be stored in the state machine.

 These values are stored in state in order to avoid the `x/leverage` module from having to calculate them while making decisions around allowable positions for users to take.